Domain Registration Services is a brand under Vodien Group, trusted by over 35,000 businesses and 230,000 users worldwide.

-The Australian domain name space has a solid reputation in the local and international community, and one of the reasons is the Supplier's Code of Practice.
+The Australian domain name space has a solid reputation both locally and in the international community, and one of the reasons is the Supplier's Code of Practice.

 The Code of Practice is a set of principles and methods of market conduct that were developed by the au Domain Administration (auDA); the government-endorsed, self-regulatory body charged with the very important taks of oversight of Australia's name space.